JetBrains/ring-ui/CONTRIBUTING.md

 Run the development server with `yarn start` before executing the commands listed below*

 Ring UI uses [Hermione](https://github.com/gemini-testing/hermione) for visual regression testing.
-Gemini works by taking screenshots and comparing them to existing reference images.
+Hermione works by taking screenshots and comparing them to existing reference images.

 We use [Sauce Labs](https://saucelabs.com/) as a cloud Selenium grid.
 In order to use it on your local machine, you need to have a Sauce Labs account. **Note that simply logging in to Sauce Labs with a GitHub account is not enough, you need to create a regular account.**